Revolut takes venture debt from Triplepoint Capital before ‘impending large equity round’

 Microsoft acquires Israeli security firm Hexadite, sources say for $100M

-Revolut, the rather noisy London fintech startup that offers a card and current account features that comes with low currency exchange, has taken venture debt from U.S.-based Triplepoint Capital, according to a regulatory filing.
+Revolut, the rather noisy London fintech startup that offers a card and current account features, coupled with low currency exchange, has taken venture debt from U.S.-based Triplepoint Capital, according to a regulatory filing.
 The amount remains undisclosed, though I understand the financing is to see the company through to a much larger Series B round currently in the works.

 “Revolut recently closed a venture debt facility with a leading U.S. based venture debt firm,” a Revolut spokesperson told TechCrunch, confirming the Companies House filing dated 1st of June.
 “Revolut has significant growth plans and venture debt provides us with a quick means of accelerating the growth whilst we close our impending large equity round.”